panoply/vscode-liquid/readme.md

 # Schema IntelliSense

 As of version **v3.2^** this extension supports schema tag intelliSense capabilities.
 The feature drastically improves productivity for developers working with the Shopify Liquid variation.
-The contained JSON of `{% schema %}` tags support all the common capabilities and features for JSON.
-The contents of the schema tags (ie: the section data) is also made available to Liquid `{{ section.settings.* }}` and `{{ block.settings.* }}` object tags with respect to scoped regions defined within control flow tags.
+Section `{% schema %}` provide users with common JSON features such as completions, validations, hovers and snippets.
+The contents of schema tags (ie: section settings and blocks) are made available to Liquid `{{ section.settings.* }}` and `{{ block.settings.* }}` objects.

 > **Note**&nbsp;
 > This is achieved on the client until the Liquify supersede and handling moves to the server using LSP.